alan-turing-institute/AutisticaCitizenScience/project-management/agile-opensource-workflow.md

 *There needs to be something here that provides a little background about why we need a whole new way of working.*
 *Something along the lines of the difference between continual and continuous, and the difference between people who are paid to work on the project vs people who are volunteering their time - both members of the autistic community and volunteer developers.*

 This is a project funded by and supported by the Autistic community and therefore every stage of the project requires complete transparency and community feedback.
 A new way of working needs to be developed to incorporate Alan Turing and Fujitsu to work effectively together.
-Fujitsu work in an Agile way to develop the platform efficiently.
+All parties are committed to working in an Agile (and agile) way to develop the platform efficiently.

 The Agile work process involves working in 2 week sprints with each sprint producing a minimum viable product and a demo of that product.
 This continual process allows regular feedback from the autistic community.
 This method accommodates the need for Fujitsu to work efficiently since they are being paid whilst allowing the volunteering autistic community to feedback in their own time.